THIS PROGRAM IS CURRENTLY ON HIATUS AND NOT ACCEPTING APPLICATIONS AT THIS TIME.

 Admission to the Program

-Each academic year, applications are accepted for Fall Quarter only.
-The graduate program application deadline for the Fall Quarter is in July each year: Check with the Office of Graduate Studies site for adminission deadlines.
+Each academic year, applications are accepted for Fall term only.
+The graduate program application deadline for the Fall term is in July each year: Check with the Office of Graduate Studies site for admission deadlines.

 Advancement to Candidacy

-Necessary for advancement to candidacy (next step after admission to the program, usually done in the second quarter of enrollment):
+Necessary for advancement to candidacy (next step after admission to the program, usually done in the second semester of enrollment):

 Upper division writing course that will not be over 7 years old when you complete the program (EDUC 306 or equivalent) or passing score on the Writing Requirement Equivalency Examination (WREE), which is administered every quarter.
 Note: If your 306 course will be over 7 years old, a waiver will need to be submitted to and approved by Graduate Studies.
 You may also apply for a waiver of this requirement per the guidelines found at the Graduate Studies website.
 For more information, see "Writing Requirement" below.

 A program plan is a personally designed plan or "road map" that outlines an order of courses and requirements for each student.
 This program plan is important; it is a kind of contract binding both you and the university to its content.

 Transferring courses - you may transfer up to 12 units of graduate level course work deemed equivalent to courses in the Masters of Education: Reading/Language Arts option.
 You may also transfer an unlimited amount of equivalent-level work to the Reading Certificate or the Reading Specialist Credential programs.

 You must complete an upper-division-level writing component to be fully classified in the Masters of Education, Reading Language Arts option.